The Dark Side of Plant Medicine

 By Nina Izel

-While plant medicine can be deeply healing, there is also the potential for harm.
-Join Nina Izel as we learn about some of the risks – and strategies for safety – in working with plant medicines.
+While plant medicine can be deeply healing, it also has the potential for harm.
+Join Nina Izel as we learn about some of the risks – and strategies for safety – of working with plant medicines.

 This article explores: